OctopusDeploy/docs/docs/deployment-process/projects/coordinating-multiple-projects/deploy-release-step/index.md

 *Deploy Release Step Name:* The name of the _Deploy Release_ step in the parent process.
 *Child Step Name:* The name of the step in the child deployment process which set the output variable.
 *VariableName:* The original name of the output variable. e.g. for `Set-OctopusVariable -Name "Foo" -Value "Bar"` this would be `Foo`.
-*Machine Name:* The machine the child process was targetting when the output variable was set.
+*Machine Name:* The machine the child process was targeting when the output variable was set.

 :::hint
 For example, you have a project _Project Voltron_ which contains a _Deploy Release_ step named _Deploy Red Lion_ which triggers a deployment of another project _Project Red Lion_.